Citizen Ikenna Samuelson Iwuoha

-Ikenna Samuelson Iwuoha (born 7 February 1970) is a social crusader and advocate of good governance, transparency and accountability in Nigeria based in Owerri, Imo State.
+Ikenna Samuelson Iwuoha is a social crusader and advocate of good governance, transparency and accountability in Nigeria based in Owerri, Imo State.
 He is known for his stance on integrity.

 Biography

 Iwuoha was born in Nkwerre, Imo State of Nigeria.
 He attended Uzii Layout Primary School and Government Secondary School in Owerri, Imo State.
 He obtained a degree in business management from the Imo State University.
 He became a public figure in 2010 when he alleged that a serving governor of Imo State personally flogged him in Government House, the seat of power, and subsequently became one of those who fought to ensure that the governor did not have his second term in office.

 Career

 He worked as a senior special assistant on media and senior special assistant on special duties to the Speaker of Imo State House of Assembly from 2011 to 2013.
 He was a trader and businessman before his appointment.
-He founded Ikenna Samuelson Organizations, a conglomerate of companies on the 15th of June 1988, at the tender age of eighteen.
-He became a trader millionaire on the 24th of August 1994 at the age of 24.
+He founded Ikenna Samuelson Organizations, a conglomerate of companies on the 15th of June 1988.
 He owns Aboki Holdings and Nwachinemerem Stores, all in Owerri-Imo State, Nigeria.
-As a popular writer, Iwuoha has more than 5800 published articles to his credit since 2007.
+Iwuoha has more than 5800 published articles to his credit since 2007.